IoTAndrew/CompareValues/README.md

 # CompareValues
-Just a small app that compares three given values and return the biggest.
+Just a small C++ app that compares three given values and return the biggest.